-Everything we know about Black Panther Wakanda Forever
+Black Panther Wakanda Forever on Disney+: Streaming release date, trailer and more

-(Pocket-lint) - The first Black Panther movie was another smash hit for Marvel when it released in 2018 starring Chadwick Boseman and Letitia Wright, and its sequel is out very soon.
+The first Black Panther movie was a smash hit for Marvel when it released in 2018.
+The late Chadwick Boseman was superb in it, along with Letitia Wright.
+Now it's sequel is heading to streaming platforms soon.

-Wakanda Forever will be one of the last parts of Marvel's Phase 4 for its Cinematic Universe, and looks like it will be an emotional experience given the passing of Chadwick Boseman in 2020.
-We've got all the details you need about the movie right here, including its trailer and release date.
+Wakanda Forever hit cinemas in November 2022 and was one of the last parts of Marvel's Phase 4 for its Cinematic Universe.

+Now we have details on where and when you'll be able to watch it at home.

-Black Panther: Wakanda Forever release date
+Black Panther: Wakanda Forever streaming release date

-After having been on Marvel's slate for quite some time, Wakanda Forever is finally on the cusp of release.
-It'll hit theatres on 11 November 2022, and at this point we should be safe from any last-minute delays, given how imminent that date is.
+Wakanda Forever started its theatrical run on 11 November 2022.
+And, just a few months later, it will debut on Disney+.

+Disney has confirmed that it will hit the streaming platform on 1 February 2023.

 Black Panther: Wakanda Forever trailer